British Values & the Prevention of Radicalisation

 Within school, children are actively encouraged to make decisions and choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young children to take risks and make choices safely.
 Children are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
 Whether it be through choice of learning challenge, how they record their learning, participation in one of our extra-curricular clubs and opportunities, children are given the freedom to make choices and make decisions.

-As a Church of England School, mutual respect is at the heart of our values.
+As a Church of England Academy , mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.

 Tolerance of Those of Different Faiths and Beliefs

-At Bulphan School we will actively challenge children, staff or parents expressing opinions contrary to fundamental British Values, including those expressing ‘extremist’ views.
+At Bulphan Academy we will actively challenge children, staff or parents expressing opinions contrary to fundamental British Values, including those expressing ‘extremist’ views.